mmaxirod8/Meshtastic/README.md

 Getting started with Meshtastic is accessible and requires few components.
 In short, the steps to begin using any Meshtastic device are as follows:

 1.  ***Get the Hardware:*** You need a development board that integrates a microcontroller (such as an ESP32 or nRF52) and a LoRa radio chip.
-2.  ***Flash the Firmware:*** ⚠️ ***IMPORTANT*** ⚠️ Before powering the board, we must connect an antenna, either the one that comes pre-installed or another.
+2.  ***Flash the Firmware:*** ⚠️ ***IMPORTANT*** ⚠️ Before powering the board, we must connect an antenna, either the one that comes on the package or another one.
 Once this is secured, we proceed to connect the board to the computer and install the official Meshtastic firmware using their web flasher (https://flasher.meshtastic.org/).
 3.  ***Download the Meshtastic App:*** Install the Meshtastic app on your smartphone (iOS or Android), or visit the Meshtastic setup website for PC (https://client.meshtastic.org).
 4.  ***Pair and Configure:*** Connect your phone to the panel via Bluetooth.
 From the app, you can configure your region (legal frequency), set a username, and start sending messages to the mesh network.